 “Or they were stupid,” Anina said with a chuckle.

 “Sure, but if nobody tried, then that’s just one more reason for people to say Katamans are cowards, like the last paramount chief of Katam.”

 Anina couldn’t argue with that.
 The last leader who had ruled Katam had escaped to the southern jungles instead of battling King Bunawi honourably.
 Katamans had inherited a reputation of being as cowardly as that old chief.

 “Do you think the paramount chief really turned into the Ghoul of Katam?”
 Sano asked in a whisper.
 Anina swallowed a bark of laughter.
-Just when she thought she’d seen the extent of Sano’s childishness, he would prove her wrong.
+Just when she thought she’d seen the extent of Sano’s childishness, he proved her wrong.

 Stories said that the paramount chief had been so consumed by guilt for abandoning his people that he’d transformed into an unnatural creature.
 His cowardice had stooped his back, his selfishness had hardened his skin into bark – and his fickleness had created a hunger so severe, he could only satiate it by gobbling up children.
 The Ghoul possessed mystical abilities like appearing in two places at once, so all naughty children across the kingdom were in equal danger of being eaten.
 All the tales about The Ghoul ended with at least one child dying, after which The Ghoul would say its infamous taunt: “You only have yourself to blame.”

 Anina shook her head at Sano.
 “How do you still have time to wonder about the Ghoul of Katam?
 Look, it’s been thirty years since King Bunawi took over.
 The paramount chief is most likely dead.
 And the Ghoul?
 I think it’s just a silly tale to scare children.”